bisaso-404/bisaso-404/README.md

 ### Note on Contribution History
 ---
-My previous GitHub account, @bronnie313 (2018–2025), is no longer available.
+My previous GitHub account, @bronnie313 that I was using (2018–2025), is no longer available.
 All current projects and development activity are maintained on this account (@bisaso-404).

 ### 💫 About Me
 ---